 Item Description Blockage color System assigned color for the blockage area represented in the System Graphical Display Mode Mode of operation: Standby - Antenna is not active.
-Program Route - calculated route followed by antenna Program Track - satellite signal used for tracking Antenna Tracking Position of antenna. point Azimuth and Elevation angles of this antenna.
+Program Route - calculated route followed by antenna Program Track - satellite signal used for tracking Antenna Tracking point Position of antenna.
+Azimuth and Elevation angles of this antenna.
 Tx status Tx status (BUC mode) of this antenna: ON - antenna is currently transmitting.
 OFF - antenna is not transmitting.
-Rx Status Satellite Modem RX Lock state: Locked-Online, Locked-Offline, Unlocked-Online, Unlocked-Offline or Fault.
-Track Status Shows if antenna is tracking or and current antenna role in the system: Primary, Secondary or Backup AGC Minimum, maximum and threshold AGC values.
+Track Status Shows if antenna is tracking or not and if the modem is locked or unlocked.
+AGC Minimum, maximum and threshold AGC values.
 Default range: -80 to -60 NOTE: The available displayed range can be modified according to section 7.4.
 ACU GUI Click to access antenna dedicated MTSVLink.
 The MTSVLink is used to perform all antenna configuration, management and troubleshooting operations.
-The application is fully described in the OceanTRxTM User Manuals.
+The application is fully described in the OceanTRx [TM] User Manuals.
 Show/Hide Blockage Zone Shows or hides antenna specific blockage zone in the graphical display.